NexMaker-Fab/TECviz/docs/1pm/web.md

 # INTRODUCTION
 We used Docsify to write our website using the Markdown language Format and Github to build and deploy the page.
-Before we could do this, we first installed Microsoft visual Code, Git and then created an account on github to manage and maintaain the page.
+Before we could do this, we first installed Microsoft visual Code, Git, Github Desktop and then created an account on github to manage and maintain the page.
 A repository was made for the group to effectively collaborate and maintain the flow of information.
 ![alt text](https://i.ibb.co/wRbHbSM/Image-1.png)
 ![alt text](https://i.ibb.co/bWd0msG/Image-2.png)
 ![alt text](https://i.ibb.co/n31jsp3/Image-3.png)

 # Steps
 ## Preparation
+- We created a project folder first, by cloning from the `github repository`.

 ?> Installing `docsify`
 + We entered the following in the command terminal: ``` npm i docsify-cli -g```
 + this command installs `docsify-cli` globally, which helps initializing and previewing the website locally.